Old Swan

 Old Swan is an eastern neighbourhood of Liverpool, Merseyside, England, bordered by Knotty Ash, Stoneycroft, Broadgreen, Fairfield and Wavertree.
-At the 2011 Census, the population was 16,461.
+At the 2021 Census, the population was 15,596.

-Description
+Name origin

 Old Swan is centred on the road junction between Prescot Road, running east to west, Derby Lane (from the north) St Oswald Street (from the south) and Broadgreen Road (from the south-east).
 It is named after a public house called the Three Swans, which served the pack-horse route along Prescot Lane (now Prescot Road) in the 18th century.
 The name was derived from the coat of arms of local landowners, the Walton family.

-The inn stood at the corner of Prescot Lane and Pettycoat Lane (now Broadgreen Road).
-The junction later acquired two more pubs, the Swan Vaults (now called the Old Swan) and the Cygnet (now closed), while the original pub was replaced by another, the Red House (now closed); this has become a branch of Costa Coffee.

 Geography

 The A57 road passes through Kensington and Fairfield before running through Old Swan and then through Knotty Ash, towards Prescot and on to St Helens.

 Housing in the district is mostly in densely packed terraced houses, though there are exceptions.
 Doric Park is tucked away behind rows of terraced houses.
 Liverpool Shopping Park runs parallel to Old Swan.
 The retail park is currently being improved and phase 2 opened in autumn 2020.